Joelgranados/vmctl/README.md

         ```

 4. Pre-run prep:
-    `vmctl` supports two ways of running VMs: with and without images.
-The
+    `vmctl` supports two methods:
-    later requires nix infrastructure and is based on creating the system
+    * Imageless: Requires nix infrastructure and is based on creating the
-    through the `nix build` command.
-The former is the "usual" way of running
+      system through the `nix build` command.
+Goto [Prep nix](#Prep-nix) before
-    QEMU where the OS is kept in images (usually qcow) in your filesystem.
-If
+      running.
-    you are running with NIX, you will not need any image prep.
-If you are
+    * Image-Backed: This is the "usual" way of running QEMU where the OS is in
-    running the "usual" way, pls follow [Prep boot img](#Prep-boot-img) before
+      images (qcow) on your filesystem.
+Goto [Prep boot img](#Prep-boot-img)
-    attempting to run vmctl commands.
+      before running.

 5. Start from an example and edit it as you see fit.